Fostering young people’s creativity through youth work

 The study employed a mixed-methods design, with a total of 242 participants from 27 counties providing valuable experiences and perspectives.
 The quantitative component included two national online surveys, with 175 valid participants (117 youth workers and 58 young people).
 The qualitative component involved 67 participants across eleven ‘story circles’ (45 youth workers and 22 young people).

-We’re delighted to announce that the study is now complete, and the key findings will be launched soon.
+We’re delighted to announce that the study is now complete.
+Please find more information below.

 Key Insights